-Mr. Golding has been advising on Community Power rule development at the Public Utilities Commission and other regulatory and legislative affairs, drafting Electric Aggregation Plans and supporting municipalities through the local approval process, creating educational materials and presentations, drafting a business plan and budget for the Coalition, advising on Board policies and staffing, preparing vendor surveys and a request for proposals for the services and financing required to launch Community Power programs, and assisting in the bid evaluation, award and contracting process.
+Mr. Golding was enlisted to advise on Community Power rule development at the Public Utilities Commission, support municipalities in drafting and adopting Electric Aggregation Plans, draft a business plan and budget for the Coalition, advise on Board policies and staffing, prepare vendor surveys and a request for proposals for the services and financing required to launch Community Power programs, and assist in the bid evaluation, award, and contracting process.